MicrosoftDocs/defender-docs/articles/defender-for-cloud/defender-for-storage-azure-portal-enablement.md

 ---
-title: Enable and configure the Defender for Storage plan at scale using the Azure portal
+title: Enable Defender for Storage using the Azure portal
 description: Learn how to enable the Defender for Storage on your Azure subscription for Microsoft Defender for Cloud using the Azure portal. ms.topic: install-set-up-deploy ms.date: 08/15/2023